Don’t get me wrong, town days are a lot of fun. There’s food, people, and all the dogs you can pet.

-Rather than just climbing one, 6-mile hill, I was ready to conquer two — totaling a 75 mile day.
-This would gain me another day on the book and set me up nicely for an afternoon at Seeley Lake, a relaxing campground close to a small town.
+Rather than just climbing one, 6-mile hill, I was ready to conquer two — totaling a 75-mile day.
+This would gain another day on the book and set me up nicely for an afternoon at Seeley Lake, a relaxing campground close to a small town.

 Let’s detour for a second, and stay with me on this one.
 If you’re not familiar with the internet sensation, Liver King, don’t worry I’m not going to send you on a scavenger hunt.
 Just know he’s a fitness “guru” (and I use that term very liberally) who prides himself on his carnivorous diet and “primal” lifestyle.
 Well, Mr. King created an endurance challenge called “the barbarian” where you walk a mile carrying twice your weight in dumbbells on your shoulders, back, and legs.
 The idea is that if you can accomplish this, you can do anything you set your mind to.

 Day 10 was my barbarian.
-It may have been shear adrenaline but I drove that bike up the first 6 mile hill with ease.
+It may have been sheer adrenaline but I drove that bike up the first 6-mile hill with ease.
 30 miles later, my legs weren’t as fresh.
 But, luckily I had a teammate to push me to the finish line.
-If you guess Clemens, buy yourself a lotto ticket.
-My Austrian compadre led the way to the campground as a struggled to keep up (I swear the man eats lightening).
+If you guessed Clemens, buy yourself a lotto ticket.
+My Austrian compadre led the way to the campground as I struggled to keep up (I swear the man is lightning).

 75 miles in the books, but this view was well worth it.